casbitton/Resume/index.md

 ### Highlights from My Career Journey

-- Revamped IT processes and bolstered cybersecurity at [Fivecast](https://www.fivecast.com) by fostering automation, strategic vendor partnerships, and proactive management.
+- Revamped global IT processes and bolstered cybersecurity at [Fivecast](https://www.fivecast.com) by fostering automation, strategic vendor partnerships, and proactive management.
 - Played a pivotal role in the ongoing successful implementation and deployment of [ScienceLogic](https://sciencelogic.com) at [Datacom](https://datacom.com) across diverse industries.
 Leveraged AI and Automation to streamline managed IT platforms and reduce complexity.
 - Guided and led a remarkable team at [5G Networks](https://5gnetworks.com.au), facilitating their navigation through intricate and high-stakes environments.
 - Collaborated tirelessly with the exceptional Technology Department at [Rising Sun Pictures](https://rsp.com.au) to deliver awe-inspiring Visual Effects for numerous [Feature Films and TV Series](http://www.imdb.com/company/co0044645/).